swflynn/Courses_UCI/Chem231B_QM/README.md

 `Friday:` 12-12:50(pm); DBH 142.

 #### Textbook:
-The suggested text for the class is `Physical Chemistry Thermodynamics, Structure, and Change (10 Edition)` by Peter Atkins and Julio de Paula.
+The suggested text for the class are:

+Quantum Mechanics, Volume 1 and 2.
+Claude Cohen-Tannoudji, Bernard Diu, Frack Laloe
+Publisher: Wiley-VCN, ISBN 978-0-471-164-33-3

 ## Lecture_notes:
 Directory containing typed Lecture Notes from the course.